scipp/ess-legacy/diffraction/README.md

 The Jupyter notebooks are used to demonstrate the implementation of intermediate steps of the reduction.

-The legacy folder contains older scripts, which are likeliy not to run with the current version of scipp and scippneutron.
+The legacy folder contains older scripts, which will most likely not run with the current version of scipp and scippneutron.